python-sge/sge/doc/common/pong.rst

 something other than ``1``, we assume that the paddle hits to the left;
 the behavior is identical to the behavior of hitting to the right, but opposite.

+Although accelerating the ball makes the gameplay more fun, we must not let the ball go too fast.
+Remember that movement is much like an animation; the ball changes its position from one position to another;
+the greater the speed, the bigger the difference.
+Movement perceived is only an illusion.
+As a result, if the ball goes too fast, it can pass right through a paddle without a collision ever being detected.
+To prevent this, we limit the speed the ball can go at by a constant; in general, a good value to choose is one that is slightly less than the width (in the case of horizontal movement) or height (in the case of vertical movement) of the two objects that need to detect collisions with each other added together.
+This method only works reliably if one of the objects is not moving; if both of the objects are moving, what maximum speed they should be moving at is more complicated, but in this case, the paddle is horizontally stationary.
+We are later going to set the width of both the paddle and the ball to ``8``, so we will set the maximum ball speed to ``15`` (i.e. ``8 + 8 - 1``).

 Since the game would be rather dull if the players couldn't control the direction of the ball, so we allow the players to control the ball by